 Maybe she doesn't even know that you'd like this type of relationship.

-Maybe the way she is acting and reacting is a defence mechanism to protect herself from being rejected by you.
+Maybe the way she is acting and reacting is a defense mechanism to protect herself from being rejected by you.

 Maybe she's never even thought about the possibility of the two of you taking your relationship to the next level.

 2. DON'T TAKE IT PERSONALLY

 If she's not picking up what you're throwing out there, don't take it personally.
 It's probably not about you, and more about:

 where she's at in processing the demise of her marriage

 how she's dealing with the extra complications and emotions that come with co-parenting and having another woman in her child's life

 It could very well be about you!
 If that's the case, head on over to the next point!